Our website is currently being updated

 Successful completion of Australian Year 12 or Australian equivalent is mandatory.

-Students must be 18 years old and above.
+Students must be 18 years old and above at the commencement of any qualification in the Faculty of Community Services.

 Domestic RPL candidates: